Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

+Theorem B yields many other bounds.
+In the following theorem we give bounds on a finite free resolution and on a primary decomposition.
+The resolution and the primary decomposition are not unique, so what we mean is that there exists some finite free resolution and some primary decomposition for which the bounds hold.

 \begin{theoremd} Let $K$ be an algebraically closed field and let $R = K[\vect xN]$ be the polynomial ring in $N$ variables over $K$.
-Let $m, n, d \in \Z_+$, let $\cM$ be an $m \times n$ matrix over $R$ whose entries have degree at most $d$, let $M$ be the column space of $\cM$. \begin{enumerate}[(a)]
+Let $m, n, d \in \Z_+$, let $\cM$ be an $m \times n$ matrix over $R$ whose (not necessarily homogeneous) entries have degree at most $d$, let $M$ be the column space of $\cM$. \begin{enumerate}[(a)]

-\item There exists an ascending function $P(m,n,d)$ independent of $N$ and $K$ that bounds the length of a finite free resolution of $M$, the ranks of the free modules occurring, and the degrees of all of the entries of all of the matrices occurring.
+\item There exists an ascending function $P(m,n,d)$, independent of $N$ and $K$, that bounds the length of a finite free resolution of $M$, the ranks of the free modules occurring, and the degrees of all of the entries of all of the matrices occurring.
 Hence, $P(m,n,d)$ bounds sets of generators for the modules of syzygies associated with the resolution.
 In the graded case, $P(m,n,d)$ bounds the twists of $R$ that occur as summands in a minimal free resolution of $M$.

-\item There exists an ascending function $E(m,n,d)$ independent of $N$ and $K$ that bounds the number of primary components in an irredundant primary decomposition of $M$ in $R^m$, the number of and the degrees of the generators of every prime ideal occurring, and the number of generators and the degrees of the entries of the generators for every module in the decomposition. $E(m,n,d)$ can also be taken to bound the exponent on every associated prime ideal $P$ needed to annihilate the corresponding $P$-coprimary component of $M$ mod $M$ (in the ideal case, the exponent $a$ needed so that $P^a$ is contained in the corresponding primary ideal of the decomposition).
+\item There exists an ascending function $E(m,n,d)$, independent of $N$ and $K$, that bounds the number of primary components in an irredundant primary decomposition of $M$ in $R^m$, the number of and the degrees of the generators of every prime ideal occurring, and the number of generators and the degrees of the entries of the generators for every module in the decomposition. $E(m,n,d)$ can also be taken to bound the exponent on every associated prime ideal $P$ needed to annihilate the corresponding $P$-coprimary component of $M$ mod $M$ (in the ideal case, the exponent $a$ needed so that $P^a$ is contained in the corresponding primary ideal of the decomposition).

-\item There exists an ascending function $D(k,d)$ independent of $N$ and $K$ that bounds the minimum number of generators of any minimal prime of an ideal generated by a regular sequence consisting of $k$ or fewer $d$-forms.
+\item There exists an ascending function $D(k,d)$, independent of $N$ and $K$, that bounds the minimum number of generators of any minimal prime of an ideal generated by a regular sequence consisting of $k$ or fewer $d$-forms.